b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 — _[Forbes Covers City Creek Project](https://newsroom.churchofjesuschrist.org/article/forbes-covers-city-creek-project)_, Church Newsroom

 Protect the environment?
-Protect from what?
+Protect it from what?
 This sounds like [gentrification with extra steps](https://www.youtube.com/watch?v=yxUfe3g7klk).
 No, really, that just sounds like gentrification, full stop.

 Next up: that Forbes article that the LDS Newsroom got excited about.